jdromero88/testing-gh-api-rate/_analysis/2023-12-22-a-conversation-with-dr-raj-prabha-moktan-regional-resource-center-of-the-northeastern-states.md

 breadcrumbs: analysis
 is_analysis: true
 content_type: analysis
-title: A Conversation with Dr. Raj Prabha Moktan, Regional Resource Center of the Northeastern States
+title: "Podcast: A Conversation with Dr. Raj Prabha Moktan, Regional Resource Center of the Northeastern States"
 date: 2023-12-22T19:03:07.772Z
 excerpt: In this episode, Yatin Jain of CSIS hosts Dr. Raj Prabha Moktan, former National Health Mission Director of Sikkim.
 Dr. Moktan discusses the role of